awsdocs/amazon-rds-user-guide/doc_source/mysql_rds_kill_query_id.md

  *queryID*
 Integer\.
 The identity of the query to be ended\.

-## Usage Notes<a name="mysql_rds_kill_query_id-usage-notes"></a>
+## Usage notes<a name="mysql_rds_kill_query_id-usage-notes"></a>

 To stop a query running against the MariaDB server, use the `mysql.rds_kill_query_id` procedure and pass in the ID of that query\.
-To obtain the query ID, query the MariaDB [Information Schema PROCESSLIST Table](http://mariadb.com/kb/en/mariadb/information-schema-processlist-table/), as shown following:
+To obtain the query ID, query the MariaDB [Information schema PROCESSLIST table](http://mariadb.com/kb/en/mariadb/information-schema-processlist-table/), as shown following:

 ```
 SELECT USER, HOST, COMMAND, TIME, STATE, INFO, QUERY_ID FROM